-The methodology adopted in the conduct of the Human Health Impact Assessment is consistent with that used to evaluate risks to human health associated with a population's exposure to a hazardous agent, in this case asbestos.
+The methodology adopted in the conduct of the Human Health Risk Assessment is consistent with that used to evaluate risks to human health associated with a population's exposure to a hazardous agent, in this case asbestos.

 The approach to the assessment of risk to human health is based on the protocols/guidelines recommended by the enHealth Council.
-These are detailed in the document "Health Impact Assessment Guidelines, September 2001".
+These are detailed in the document "Environmental Health Risk Assessment Guidelines for assessing human health risks from environmental hazards, June 2012".